PEQ Consult Sdn. Bhd. (199401028285 / 313966-A)

 A modern model that weighs income against environmental and social obligation must learn to embrace the manufacturing sector.

-Other major industrial centers should be deconstructed or downsized, aside from a few national significance sectors functioning as mega-complexes, expanding employment and economic prospects around broader geography, and helping to discourage unproductive rural-urban displacement and its associated social evils.
+Other major industrial centres should be deconstructed or downsized, aside from a few national significance sectors functioning as mega-complexes, expanding employment and economic prospects around broader geography, and helping to discourage unproductive rural-urban displacement and its associated social evils.

 Final Thoughts